Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is never 'armed to the teeth'.
-He is armed WITH teeth.
+the reason the Grudge crokes is because Jayesh roundhouse kicked it in the throat

-Updated on: [24/9/2024]
+Updated on: [25/9/2024]
 <!-- #jokeEnd -->